You are here

 Idi Minani and Clementine Ndayisenga, Antioch: Idi and Clementine were both born in refugee camps because their home country, The Republic of Burundi, has been marred by violent conflict between Hutu and Tutsi ethnic groups.
 “There were a lot of problems,” Idi recalled of the camps.
 “People didn’t have enough food, water, or medicine.
 Some people died just from sadness.”
 When civil war broke out, Idi and Clementine each marched hundreds of miles under armed escort, hiding from roving armies, and watching friends and loved ones die before they reached refugee camps in Tanzania.
 In 2007, Catholic Charities helped some obtain refugee visas to the United States.
 Idi came alone and was resettled to California, but he moved to Nashville in 2008 where his uncle lived.
 Clementine came directly to Nashville with her parents and siblings.
 They met at a Burundian party in 2009 and married in 2010.
 “I chose her because she respects everyone,” said Idi.
 After so much instability, Idi loves being a family man, supporting Clementine’s extended family and their own daughters – Flora, 3, and Valentine, 1.

-Click here to see photos from Minani's and Ndayisenga's home dedication ceremony on March 28.
+Click here to see photos from Minani's and Ndayisenga's home dedication ceremony.